emcorrales/GroovyExercise/README.md

 If you looked at this project before July 12 and isn't satisfied, please consider looking at it again at July 12.
 Thank you.

+This requires a JRE installed to run.
 This app is compatible with JRE 8 to JRE 17

 Execute the command below to build and run:

-gradlew clean
+./gradlew clean
-gradlew build
+./gradlew build
-gradlew run
+./gradlew run

 Run it with arguments:

 Example:

-gradlew run ~\sample-files happy sad ~\sample-files\logs
+./gradlew run ~\sample-files happy sad ~\sample-files\logs

 "~\sample-files" is the first argument and is the directory for text files.
 "happy" is the second argument and is the text that will be searched